smkim7-kr/cuda_tutorial/00_GPGPU/README.md

-# Lecture: Introduction to GPGPU and CUDA
+# Introduction to GPGPU and CUDA

-### Instructor: Duksu Kim, HPC Lab

 ## Overview